wp-plugins/wp-simple-booking-calendar/readme.txt

 Features of the free version:

-* Create a booking calendar and set status per date
+* Create a booking calendar and set a status per date
 * Generate a token to insert the booking calendar in a page or post
 * WP Simple Booking Calendar Widget
 * Can be translated into other languages using PO files